Getting started

 Pylon has an addon template you can use, which comes with everything you need to write a Pylon addon.
 Create a fork of the template.
 Then, clone your fork.

-Next, open your fork in Intellij.
+Next, open your fork in IntelliJ.

-It might take a few minutes for Intellij to import the project.
+It might take a few minutes for IntelliJ to import the project.

 What's in the template?

 The template is as minimal as possible and contains no fluff.
-It's built with gradle.
+It's built with Gradle.
 There are two files in the root of the directory - gradlew

 and gradlew.bat

-which are wrappers around gradle.
-If you're using Intellij, you won't need to worry about them.
+which are wrappers around Gradle.
+If you're using IntelliJ, you won't need to worry about them.
 There's also build.gradle.kts

 , which you'll only need to worry about if you want to add dependencies or want to change the way the project is built.